Aims of Chrishall Archive Group:

 - To welcome and inform residents of the history of the village and surrounding area.

-- To facilitate regular opportunities to meet and discuss the history of the village.
+- To provide regular opportunities to meet and discuss the history of the village.

 Who Lived Where